actopozipc/matplotwave/README.md

 ## Aesthetic fonts in matplotlib
 TODO
 ## Issues with the old implementation and why I forked it
 As mentioned earlier, this is a fork of the vapeplot repository.
 It had several key issues that lead to this fork:

 First of all, some color palettes used very similar colors.
-Especially when only plotting tow datasets, the lines would often look very similar.
+Especially when only plotting two datasets, the lines would often look very similar.
 Second, as can be seen in one of the examples, some colors are hardly readable on a white background.
 And finally, for me the most important, that the colormaps in vapeplot are just cycling 4 to 5 colors, not a real colormap.